The Flume Gorge

 - The Gilman Visitor Center will no longer operate as an open visitor center and will only have restrooms, limited food and limited retail.

-- Entrance to the building will be for ticketed guests only after completing the Flume Trail.
+- Entrance to the building will be for ticketed guests only once they've started on the Flume Trail.

 - Reservation check-in is outside on the walkway in front of the main building.

-- Once checked in, you will proceed around the building and begin the Flume Trail.
-Restrooms can be accessed from the back of the building.
+- Once checked in, you will proceed around the building and begin the Flume Trail where you will then have access to building facilities.

 - Sorry but Max the moose is in quarantine and is not in the building.